Cloudy with Particles

 Backyard Scientists

-Our Design: Reusable with a Peltier Module
+Our Solution: Reusable with a Peltier Module

 Cascade of Peltier modules, the top one is a TEC-12706 and the bottom one is a TEC-12710